thewaterwalker/aws_notes/README.md

 - Role creation is used to give services such as EC2, CLIs and programs access to other services or accounts
 - CloudTrail can be used to log events and generate alerts based on those events
   - by default the event history is stored for 90 days and then deleted unless you create a trail

+## Auto Scaling Groups
+- ASGs can span multiple AZs
+- ASGs will first terminate those instances that have the oldest configuration or those that are about to hit the next billing hour
+- There are four basic methods that can be used to launch auto scaling groups
+  - using a Launch Template
+    - the launch template includes all the parameters needed to launch EC2 instances
+    - the IAM role using the launch template must have the ec2:RunInstances policy
+  - using a Launch Configuration for ASGs
+  - using an EC2 instance
+    - effectively create an AMI for an EC2 instance
+  - using the Amazon EC2 launch wizard